wallarug/rpi-openocd/README.md

 # OpenOCD Toolkit

 This contains the files required to use the Raspberry Pi as a programmer on GPIO24 and GPIO25.
+Use the Hackster.io Tutorial for usage instructions.

 ## Directory Stucture